frankdong2012/CMPT431_Project/README.md

 type the following command in terminal: mpirun -n num_processes ./SSSP_MPI --sourceVertex vertex_num --inputFile path_of_graph --y_or_n str

-arguments:
+Arguments:
-num_precesses indicates the number of processes used
+--num_precesses indicates the number of processes used
-vertex_num indicates the vertex number of the source vertex path_of_graph indicates the path of the input graph str can only be "yes" or "no". "yes" indicates printing out the detailed result, "no" indicates otherwise.
+--vertex_num indicates the vertex number of the source vertex --path_of_graph indicates the path of the input graph --str can only be "yes" or "no". "yes" indicates printing out the detailed result, "no" indicates otherwise.

 sample command:
 mpirun -n 4 ./SSSP_MPI --sourceVertex 0 --inputFile input_graphs/testG1 --y_or_n yes